 The Sharp brothers became important in Butler County stone arch bridge building.
 With the construction of the double-arch Bird Creek Bridge that they built, the Sharp brothers became a fixture in Butler bridge building.
 What they brought to the table was economy — their bridges were comparable to steel bridges in cost, yet usually lasted much longer.
-Walter Sharp was the most prominent of the Sharp brothers and in the newspapers his name was used rather interchangeably with the “Sharp Brothers” company.
+Walter Sharp’s exact connection with the Sharp brothers is unclear.
+It is clear that Walter Sharp was far more prominent than the other Sharps.
+The newspapers tended to use his name was used rather interchangeably with the “Sharp Brothers” company.

 Early Butler Bridges Built by the Sharp Brothers

 The Bird Creek Bridge in 1895 was the first of many bridges built by the Sharps in Butler.
 Another bridge built by Walter Sharp became one of the most famous in Butler County: the Peter Johnson Bridge, which spanned the Little Walnut River near Leon.
 With a span of over 30 feet, the Peter Johnson bridge was large, but its fame may have been due to other factors….